swingfly/totp4j/README.md

 # totp4j
- A totp lib for java
+ A totp lib for java.

- about totp， please to see: https://tools.ietf.org/html/rfc6238
+ About totp， please to see: https://tools.ietf.org/html/rfc6238